electronic-heartbreak/process-of-validating-dtos/README.md

 1. Full validation
 - The purpose of this project is to show that a DTO equipped with maximized validation properties is not beneficial.
 In the current situation the validation can create behavior and force the data to be in a certain shape.
 This is visible with for example `SupplierEmail` where it has to be a valid e-mail or with `Price` where the it should be within the given range.
 With this approach it could be more valid to remove the DTO class and use the `Product` class instead and adjust what can be posted and returned.
 2. Lightweight validation
+- This project gives an alternative to the full validation where only light validation rules are applied to the properties.
+This method recudes the chance of behavior in the DTO, and only shapes the data in such a way that certain data must be required or not.
+The problem remains that properties like `SupplierEmail` and `Price` should still be validated to prevent incorrect information to be processed.
+Since the controller's only purpose is to be a pass-through, the validation should not take place here.
+With a repository pattern a `create` function would exist to store the Product.
+Even this place is not suited for the job.
+This could mean that a new validation class could be created to handle the validation.
 3. Validation using Fluent API
 4. TODO